 (See also the general Penn research guide available that gives a wide variety of resources for finding such information.)

-For purchase requests, emailing Gwen is always the most efficient option, or go to this page, where you can enter bibliographic information, especially for books that are not directly Middle East-related.
+For purchase requests, emailing Heather is always the most efficient option, or go to this page, where you can enter bibliographic information, especially for books that are not directly Middle East-related.

 Searching Franklin in Arabic Script